tmallmann/tmallmann/README.md

 Here you will find software development projects focused on task automation, memory training, games and puzzles.

 ## 📝 About me
-I'm a Control and Automation Engineer and Software Developer.
+I'm a Control and Automation Engineer and Software Developer.<br>
 I enjoy learning new technologies and turning ideas into real-world projects.